The Man Who Shot Liberty Valance at the Park Theatre

 Boasting evocative vocals, music transporting us to a time and place where lawlessness was the law, and star-spangled acting before a backdrop of brilliant narration by Robert Vaughn – whose voice is simply outstanding, reminiscent of the old west – The Man Who Shot Liberty Valance will have you perched on the edge of your seat from beginning to end.
 Just who did shoot Liberty Valance?

-The Man Who Shot Liberty Valence is on at the Park Theatre until 22nd June 2014, for further information or to book visit here.
+The Man Who Shot Liberty Valence is at the Park Theatre until 22nd June 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for The Man Who Shot Liberty Valence here: